TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: Evaluation

 A good watermark should not deteriorate the model's performance on its original task.
-To this end, we compare baseline performance to the \name model's performance on different model architectures and datasets~(Section~\ref{sec:experimental_setup}).
+To this end, we compare baseline performance to the \name model's performance on the different model architectures and datasets described in~Section~\ref{sec:experimental_setup}.

 Table~\ref{tab:baseline_vs_tattoed} displays the comparison between the performance of the baseline and \name watermarked models on the respective test sets.
-For CIFAR10, MNIST, and ESC-50, the performance corresponds to the classification accuracy (in \%), while for Wikitext-2, the performance corresponds to the perplexity.
-All models were trained for 60 epochs.
-The watermark used is the \textbf{text}-watermark corresponding to 152 bits.
-We used the $\gamma$-value equal to $9\times10^{-2}$ to embed the watermark as it allows the watermark accuracy to be 100\% while also allowing the \name model to have comparable performance with the baseline in all the considered tasks and models architectures.
-The \name model's performances shown in Table~\ref{tab:baseline_vs_tattoed} demonstrate that the use of CDMA spread-spectrum technique to perform watermarking does not impact the performance of the trained ML model on the intended task.
+For ImageNet, CIFAR10, MNIST, and ESC-50, the performance corresponds to the test error rate (in \%), while for Wikitext-2, the performance corresponds to the perplexity.
+All models were trained for 60 epochs, and the watermark used is the \textbf{text}-watermark corresponding to 152 bits.
+In all cases, we used the $\gamma$-value equal to $9\times10^{-4}$ to embed the watermark.
+The \name model's performance shown in Table~\ref{tab:baseline_vs_tattoed} demonstrates that the use of the CDMA technique to perform watermarking does not impact the performance of the trained ML model on the intended task as the watermarked model TER is almost the same as the model's TER prior to watermarking via \name.
 This is due to the way CDMA works.
-The added signal for each bit of the watermark is spread over the model parameters using a low $\gamma$ value and the strength of a CDMA-based signal (like \name watermark) increases in proportion to the length of the spreading code.
-In this way, using a longer code, combined with a small $\gamma$-value, does not incur significant changes to the model’s weight parameters or impact the model’s performance on the intended task.
+The added signal for each watermark bit is spread over the model parameters using a low $\gamma$ value.
+In this way, \name does not incur significant changes to the model's weight parameters resulting in minimal impact on the model's performance on the intended task.